isrkan/DevOps-MLOps-Practice/DevOps/Docker/README.md

 ```

 ##### Running a container
 This command creates and starts a new container from the specified image.
+If the image is not available locally, Docker will automatically pull it from Docker Hub.

 ```
 docker run <image_name>
 ```

 Options:
-*-d: Run container in background and print container ID
+*`-d`: Run container in background and print container ID, For example, `docker run -d <image_name>`
-*-p: Publish a container’s port to the host
+*`-p`: Publish a container’s port to the host, allowing external access to the application running inside the container.
+For example, `docker run -p <host_port>:<container_port> <image_name>`
-*-v: Bind mount a volume
+*`-v`: Binds a volume to the container, allowing data to persist beyond the container's lifecycle.
+Useful for sharing data between the host and the container or between containers.
+For example, `docker run -v <path_on_host>:<path_on_container> <image_name>`

 ### Container management
 Docker containers are lightweight, portable, and self-sufficient units that run software.